 One of those dimensions is cultivating vitality in the workplace.
 Creating the right type of environment can boost people’s motivation and performance within a relatively short time.
-Design considerations from Steelcase include:
+Designing the workplace for employee wellbeing includes:

 - Design areas that give people choices for controlling the level of sensory stimulation around them.

 - Provide easily-adjustable furniture, such as height-adjustable desks, to fit a range of sizes, needs and preferences and to promote movement throughout the day.

 - Include cafés with healthy food choices and displays.

 - Bring nature in with daylight, views, ventilation, patios, etc.

 - Support active, healthy lifestyles with centrally located stairways, outdoor walking paths, bicycle racks, etc.

 Focusing on physical wellbeing is one critical part of designing workplaces that help people move, think and feel better.
 Standing desk research, such as “Stand Up to Work”, continues to demonstrate that height-adjustable desks can be an important part of a strategy to design for the holistic wellbeing of people.

 “As a research-driven design firm that’s committed to health, wellbeing and sustainability, ‘Stand Up to Work’ was a particularly important project for us,” says John Haymaker, director of research at Perkins+Will.
 “The results validate many of our workplace design decisions, and provide the concrete proof points that data-driven clients are looking for when choosing design solutions.”